salazardenise/algorithms/README.md

-# algorithms
+# algorithms-practice
-A compilation of several algorithms to showcase programming skills.
+A compilation of Java implementation of several data structures and algorithms.